cinctrl/alx-system_engineering-devops/0x00-shell_basics/README.md

 	This script copys  only  the SOURCE file that is newer than the  destination file or when the destination file is missing using the command `cp -u`

 # Task 16: Let's move
-	This script moves all files begining with an upperscase letter to dir /tmp/u
+	This script moves all files begining with an upperscase letter to dir `/tmp/u`

+# Task 17: Clean emacs
+	This deletes all files ending with `~`

+# Task 18: